Hello, it's Clarice

 My definition of graphic design is problem solving.
 Solving a problem in a creative way, a.k.a. the art of communicating a message that may involve the use of images, text and/or graphics.
 A more industrially correct definition, straight off the AIGA website,

 Graphic design, also known as communication design, is the art and practice of planning and projecting ideas and experiences with visual and textual content.
 The form of the communication can be physical or virtual, and may include images, words, or graphic forms.
 The experience can take place in an instant or over a long period of time.
-The work can happen at any scale, from the design of a single postage stamp to a national postal signage system, or from a company’s digital avatar to the sprawling and interlinked digital and physical content of an international newspaper.
+The work can happen at any scale, from the design of a single postage stamp to a national postal signage system to displayed at a Western Union near me, or from a company’s digital avatar to the sprawling and interlinked digital and physical content of an international newspaper.
 It can also be for any purpose, whether commercial, educational, cultural, or political.

 Great, so what does a graphic designer do?

 For some, we are viewed as creative types that work differently from the average non creatives, and almost always on all Apple devices.
 We are like the unicorn, living in a dreamland, thinking differently and making our own rules.
 Give us a box of crayons or paint and we are in heaven.
 We don’t work well in groups and cannot take criticism.

 Allow me to correct this misconception by sharing a bit of what Mike Monteiro wrote in his book called, Design is a Job (you really should read it, even if you aren’t a creative type).
 In his chapter of What is a designer?, Mike breaks it down in easy terms.

 A designer solves problems within a set of constraints.
 The kind of problems, determines the kind of designer.